 - CHCF Health Care Almanac is made up of two kinds of products.
 The first is a series of graphic publications that provide data and analysis on aspects of the health care market, such as health care costs, disparities, providers, quality of care, and insurance.
 They are ideally no longer than 40 pages.
 The second are market reports, which are issue briefs focused on particular regions in California.
 These are approximately 8 to 12 pages.

-- Snapshots are graphic publications that are not part of the Almanac family of products that provide data and analysis on narrow subjects in health care financing and delivery, such as the results from a survey.
+- Snapshots are graphic publications that are not part of the Almanac family of products and that provide data and analysis on narrow subjects in health care financing and delivery, such as the results from a survey.
 They are ideally no longer than 30 to 40 pages.
 An example of a snapshot: Help Wanted: Californians’ Views and Experiences of Serious Illness and End-of-Life Care.

 - Slideshows can showcase multiple images to draw attention to the project.
 These images can be accompanied by a brief caption, or they can stand alone.
 Some examples: Home Is Where the Hearth Is: New Models for Nursing Homes and Small Numbers Can Have Big Consequences, 2017.